Pico-Ag 5731 Lexington Drive Parrish FL 34219

 Click on Picture to expand

 Every Wonder why your neighbors farmer crop might yield more or why you might have variations on your own farm from field to field.
-Above is about 50 reasons of a 100 why!
+Above is about 136!
 Soysoap our constant everything else is a variable.

 16 Iowa Nebraska Kansas Farmers Tell Why Soysoap Is Profitable